psychemedia/sin-eater-resources/resources/HSTNT_historical-notes-rowlands.md

 whom he saw in his wife's funeral.
 Although he wrote an essay on the choice of a wife, he united himself to a lady whose charac- ter was most uncongenial to his own.
-She loved money — ^the companion of vice — dearly ; her temper every day grew worse by the perpetual imprudence of her husband.
+She loved money — ^the companion of vice — dearly; her temper every day grew worse by the perpetual imprudence of her husband.

 His second wife was Mary, daughter of Jonathan Shurlock, of Tygwyn, Llangunnor.
-Tygwyn has been converted into a farm house many years ; it is now the property of Mr. D. Buisson, Glynhir, Llandebie.
+Tygwyn has been converted into a farm house many years; it is now the property of Mr. D. Buisson, Glynhir, Llandebie.
 Soon after Steele's marriage with Miss Shurlock, he requested her to accompany him on a visit.
 The carriage was ordered, and without informing her where he was